pretix/pretix-docs/docs/topics/gift-cards.md

 ![Organizer settings page, on the gift cards tab, showing options for how many years gift cards are valid for, and for how many digits gift card codes have.](../assets/screens/organizer/gift-cards.png)

+Navigate to [Your organizer] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "General" and open the "Gift cards" tab.
-The gift cards tab lets you make organizer-level settings for gift cards.
+This page allows you to make organizer-level settings for gift cards.
 You can choose how many years gift cards are valid for.
+If you enter a number here, then gift cards will expire after the specified period has passed at the end of the calendar year.
-This field is empty by default, meaning gift cards will be valid in your shop indefinitely.
-You can also choose how long the gift card codes are.
-The default is 12 digits and you can leave this as it is unless you have a specific reason.
+This field is empty by default, meaning gift cards will remain valid indefinitely.

+This page also lets you choose how long gift card codes issued in your shop will be.
+The default is 12 digits, the minimum length is 6 digits, and the maximum length is 64 digits.

 ### Gift cards entry in the sidebar (organizer level)

  - manually issuing gift cards
  - gift card acceptance
    - Other organizers you accept gift cards from
    - Other organizers accepting gift cards from you :btn:Invite new organizer:

 ### Products (event level)